basho/spark-riak-connector/docs/using-connector.md

 * ```time >= CAST(555555 AS TIMESTAMP) AND time < CAST(555556 AS TIMESTAMP) AND col1 = 'val1'```

 Not providing the `spark.riak.partitioning.ts-range-field-name` property will default to having a single partition with initial query.

+NOTE: All data from each subrange will be loaded at once.
+Paginated reads are not yet implemented.

 ## TS Bulk Write